-Having fun with indoor rainbows; making hand shadows and playing with cardboard cut outs in the sun; Working out how to make a hand shadow dog…and something eating grass.
+Having fun with indoor rainbows; making hand shadows and playing with cardboard cut outs in the sun; Working out how to make a hand shadow dog…and something eating grass; Making a window shadow picture… not quite quickly enough.

 289 – More fun with hand shadows